 More information about inflammatory breast cance, a rare type of breast cancer, can be found by visiting our inflammatory breast cancer here.

 Locally Advanced Breast Cancer

-Locally advanced breast cancers are cancers that have spread beyond the breast to the chest wall, skin of the breast or nearby lymph nodes, but not to other internal organs.
-Locally advanced breast cancers are treated with a combination of surgery, radiation therapy and chemotherapy.
+Locally advanced breast cancers have spread beyond the breast to the chest wall, breast skin, or nearby lymph nodes, but not to other internal organs.
+These cancers are treated with a combination of surgery, radiation therapy, and chemotherapy.

 More information about locally advanced breast cancer, a rare breast cancer type, can be found by visiting our locally advanced breast cancer page here.

 Men can also be diagnosed with breast cancer.
 The American Cancer Society estimated around 297,790 new cases of invasive breast cancer in 2023.
 Male breast cancer is more likely to affect men over 60 and, as with many instances of breast cancer in women, is often diagnosed after detecting a breast lump.
 Treatment for male breast cancer usually involves removing the breast, with radiation therapy and chemotherapy as additional treatment options.